ghpv/dbcsql/package/files/README.md

 It is recommended to supply it as a single "variable-like" name - so no spaces or UTF-8 (estonian chars are permitted) one can use `_` to separate the words (e.g. `my_operation`, `change_product_status`, `register_person`).
 It is, however, possible to use spaces if the name is quoted (i.e. surrounded with `"`).

-Arguments have similar restriction as the operation name.
+Parameters have similar restriction as the operation name.
-Note that you _may not_ supply the type of the argument, it must be resolveable from the contract (e.g. if it is compared with/changes value of, some column).
+Note that you _may not_ supply the type of the parameter, it must be resolveable from the contract (e.g. if it is compared with/changes value of, some column).

-Both arguments and operation name are passed through a "name sanitizer", which, amongst other things, changes estonian chars to english, changes spaces to underscores, and changes camel case notation to snake case.
+Both parameters and operation name are passed through a "name sanitizer", which, amongst other things, changes estonian chars to english, changes spaces to underscores, and changes camel case notation to snake case.

 Pre- and postconditions are described in their own sections below, here it is simply denoted where they should go, and that it's possible to have multiple definitions.
 In general, contracts operate on the notion of "variables" (or instances), where, instead of referring to the table (entity) the contract refers to a _named_ table/entity that has specific restrictions.